 To date Anadarko has drilled more than a dozen deep-water wells with: six significant natural gas discoveries; five appraisals of discoveries; and one well with a 125' column of oil and gas saturated sands.
 The oil encountered in this well is the first known occurrence of liquid hydrocarbons in deep-water offshore East Africa.
 To the east of the Offshore Area 1 concession ENI has drilled two major natural gas discovery wells and appraisals of those wells in the Offshore Rovuma Area 4 concession.

 In addition to current and committed future drilling, emphasis by operators is shifting to how they are going to monetise what is currently estimated to be in the region of 175Tcf of gas.
-Liquefied Natural Gas or LNG is the logical solution but for concessionaires with smaller known or expected resources, alternative monetisation solutions have to be considered.
-In the case of Wentworth and the Mnazi Bay concession, there are currently two monetisation schemes under consideration and development:
+Liquefied Natural Gas or LNG is the logical solution but for concessionaires with smaller known or expected resources, alternative monetization solutions have to be considered.
+In the case of Wentworth and its Mnazi Bay and Rovuma Onshore concessions, there are multiple monetization solutions under consideration and development including:

-In the case of the latter project Wentworth commissioned and completed a pre-feasibility study to look at and consider multiple monetisation solutions.
+In the case of gas-to-petrochemicals projects Wentworth commissioned and completed pre-feasibility and product scoping studies to look at and consider multiple monetization solutions.
 The results of this study point to the production of methanol and ammonia/urea as the optimal solution.
-Wentworth, with the support of the Tanzanian government, is pursuing the development of this project and expects a Final Investment Decision immediately after the outcome of new exploration and appraisal drilling is known.
+Wentworth, with the support of the Tanzanian and Mozambican governments, is pursuing the development of these projects and expects a Final Investment Decision immediately after the outcome of new exploration and appraisal drilling is known.